jeremieweldin/JWSlideMenu/README.md

 Description
 =========

+THIS IS DEPRECATED AND NO LONGER BEING DEVELOPED - MANY BETTER SOLUTIONS HAVE COME OUT - I ONLY LEAVE THIS UP FOR PEOPLE THAT HAVE USED THE CODE OR WANT AN EXAMPLE

 My first attempt to duplicate the Facebook iOS app's menu functionality.

 The code works, but is a bit more awkward to use than I would like.
 The idea is that the JWSlideMenuController is a controller container view that can have many child controllers (JWSlideMenuViewControllers) added to it.
 Each of the children controllers shows up as a menu option in the menu table view that can be toggled by the menu button.